hubmapconsortium/metadata-schema-mapping/Consolidation/README.md

    - A field was deprecated between the initial version and the next version.
    - A field was introduced in an intermediate version, but deprecated before the final version.
    - A new field was created in the final version.

-The JSON structure also accounts for all the possible values of a field.
-For field values, the schema version is irrelevant: e.g., we don't need to know when the acquisition vendor name changed from "Thermo Fisher" to "Thermo Fisher Scientific"—just that both are synonyms for "Thermo Fisher Scientific".